 - A psychotic episode.

-The other mood of Bipolar is depression.
-The DSM-5 says that depression phase of Bipolar must extend for a minimum of two weeks.
+The other mood of bipolar disorder is depression.
+The DSM-5 says that the depression phase of bipolar disorder must extend for a minimum of two weeks.
 Individuals will feel weepy, empty, and/or sad as well as losing interest in everyday life for a significant portion of the day.
 At least three of the following signs will also be present:

 - Repetitive thoughts of death or suicide idealization.